kris2point0/CLFContainerViewController/README.md

 If your container is inside of a UINavigationController, the navigationItem properties will change accordingly as your container transitions between child view controllers.

-You are also given a powerful method for transitioning between view controllers in switchToViewController:animated:preAnimationSetup:animations:animationDurations:animationOptions:completionBlock:.
+You are given a powerful method for transitioning between view controllers with switchToViewController:animated:preAnimationSetup:animations:animationDurations:animationOptions:completionBlock:.

 With this class, you can create container view controllers who's children occupy the entire bounds of the container.
 For example, your subclass could mimic a UINavigationController, a UITabBarController, or a UIPageViewController, though you are certainly not limited to recreating already existing containers.